offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                     "isolate to range where first_col b1-b2"
 ```

-TODO: REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+TODO: AUGMENT Standard Algorithm SECTION TO NOT USE "last_to_first", THEN MAKE A "last_to_first" VERSION AT THE END.
+REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+REVIEW TERMINOLOGY NOTE AT THE BEGINNING OF EACH SECTION.
 THEN, FIX TEXT FOR CHECKPOINTED RANKS ALGORITHM AND FINAL CHECKPOINTED ALGORITHM.
 THEN FIX THE STORY FOR SNP.
 THEN CORRECT "first_col" / "last_col" TO BE "first"/"last".
-THEN IN BEGINNING TERMINOLOGY NOTE AT EACH SECTION THAT "first"/"last" REFERS TO FIRST AND LAST COLUMNS OF THE BWT RECORDS.

-TODO: REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+TODO: AUGMENT Standard Algorithm SECTION TO NOT USE "last_to_first", THEN MAKE A "last_to_first" VERSION AT THE END.
+REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+REVIEW TERMINOLOGY NOTE AT THE BEGINNING OF EACH SECTION.
 THEN, FIX TEXT FOR CHECKPOINTED RANKS ALGORITHM AND FINAL CHECKPOINTED ALGORITHM.
 THEN FIX THE STORY FOR SNP.
 THEN CORRECT "first_col" / "last_col" TO BE "first"/"last".
-THEN IN BEGINNING TERMINOLOGY NOTE AT EACH SECTION THAT "first"/"last" REFERS TO FIRST AND LAST COLUMNS OF THE BWT RECORDS.

-TODO: REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+TODO: AUGMENT Standard Algorithm SECTION TO NOT USE "last_to_first", THEN MAKE A "last_to_first" VERSION AT THE END.
+REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+REVIEW TERMINOLOGY NOTE AT THE BEGINNING OF EACH SECTION.
 THEN, FIX TEXT FOR CHECKPOINTED RANKS ALGORITHM AND FINAL CHECKPOINTED ALGORITHM.
 THEN FIX THE STORY FOR SNP.
 THEN CORRECT "first_col" / "last_col" TO BE "first"/"last".
-THEN IN BEGINNING TERMINOLOGY NOTE AT EACH SECTION THAT "first"/"last" REFERS TO FIRST AND LAST COLUMNS OF THE BWT RECORDS.

-TODO: REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+TODO: AUGMENT Standard Algorithm SECTION TO NOT USE "last_to_first", THEN MAKE A "last_to_first" VERSION AT THE END.
+REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+REVIEW TERMINOLOGY NOTE AT THE BEGINNING OF EACH SECTION.
 THEN, FIX TEXT FOR CHECKPOINTED RANKS ALGORITHM AND FINAL CHECKPOINTED ALGORITHM.
 THEN FIX THE STORY FOR SNP.
 THEN CORRECT "first_col" / "last_col" TO BE "first"/"last".
-THEN IN BEGINNING TERMINOLOGY NOTE AT EACH SECTION THAT "first"/"last" REFERS TO FIRST AND LAST COLUMNS OF THE BWT RECORDS.

-TODO: REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+TODO: AUGMENT Standard Algorithm SECTION TO NOT USE "last_to_first", THEN MAKE A "last_to_first" VERSION AT THE END.
+REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+REVIEW TERMINOLOGY NOTE AT THE BEGINNING OF EACH SECTION.
 THEN, FIX TEXT FOR CHECKPOINTED RANKS ALGORITHM AND FINAL CHECKPOINTED ALGORITHM.
 THEN FIX THE STORY FOR SNP.
 THEN CORRECT "first_col" / "last_col" TO BE "first"/"last".
-THEN IN BEGINNING TERMINOLOGY NOTE AT EACH SECTION THAT "first"/"last" REFERS TO FIRST AND LAST COLUMNS OF THE BWT RECORDS.

-TODO: REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+TODO: AUGMENT Standard Algorithm SECTION TO NOT USE "last_to_first", THEN MAKE A "last_to_first" VERSION AT THE END.
+REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+REVIEW TERMINOLOGY NOTE AT THE BEGINNING OF EACH SECTION.
 THEN, FIX TEXT FOR CHECKPOINTED RANKS ALGORITHM AND FINAL CHECKPOINTED ALGORITHM.
 THEN FIX THE STORY FOR SNP.
 THEN CORRECT "first_col" / "last_col" TO BE "first"/"last".
-THEN IN BEGINNING TERMINOLOGY NOTE AT EACH SECTION THAT "first"/"last" REFERS TO FIRST AND LAST COLUMNS OF THE BWT RECORDS.

-TODO: REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+TODO: AUGMENT Standard Algorithm SECTION TO NOT USE "last_to_first", THEN MAKE A "last_to_first" VERSION AT THE END.
+REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+REVIEW TERMINOLOGY NOTE AT THE BEGINNING OF EACH SECTION.
 THEN, FIX TEXT FOR CHECKPOINTED RANKS ALGORITHM AND FINAL CHECKPOINTED ALGORITHM.
 THEN FIX THE STORY FOR SNP.
 THEN CORRECT "first_col" / "last_col" TO BE "first"/"last".
-THEN IN BEGINNING TERMINOLOGY NOTE AT EACH SECTION THAT "first"/"last" REFERS TO FIRST AND LAST COLUMNS OF THE BWT RECORDS.

-TODO: REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+TODO: AUGMENT Standard Algorithm SECTION TO NOT USE "last_to_first", THEN MAKE A "last_to_first" VERSION AT THE END.
+REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+REVIEW TERMINOLOGY NOTE AT THE BEGINNING OF EACH SECTION.
 THEN, FIX TEXT FOR CHECKPOINTED RANKS ALGORITHM AND FINAL CHECKPOINTED ALGORITHM.
 THEN FIX THE STORY FOR SNP.
 THEN CORRECT "first_col" / "last_col" TO BE "first"/"last".
-THEN IN BEGINNING TERMINOLOGY NOTE AT EACH SECTION THAT "first"/"last" REFERS TO FIRST AND LAST COLUMNS OF THE BWT RECORDS.

-TODO: REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+TODO: AUGMENT Standard Algorithm SECTION TO NOT USE "last_to_first", THEN MAKE A "last_to_first" VERSION AT THE END.
+REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+REVIEW TERMINOLOGY NOTE AT THE BEGINNING OF EACH SECTION.
 THEN, FIX TEXT FOR CHECKPOINTED RANKS ALGORITHM AND FINAL CHECKPOINTED ALGORITHM.
 THEN FIX THE STORY FOR SNP.
 THEN CORRECT "first_col" / "last_col" TO BE "first"/"last".
-THEN IN BEGINNING TERMINOLOGY NOTE AT EACH SECTION THAT "first"/"last" REFERS TO FIRST AND LAST COLUMNS OF THE BWT RECORDS.

-TODO: REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+TODO: AUGMENT Standard Algorithm SECTION TO NOT USE "last_to_first", THEN MAKE A "last_to_first" VERSION AT THE END.
+REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+REVIEW TERMINOLOGY NOTE AT THE BEGINNING OF EACH SECTION.
 THEN, FIX TEXT FOR CHECKPOINTED RANKS ALGORITHM AND FINAL CHECKPOINTED ALGORITHM.
 THEN FIX THE STORY FOR SNP.
 THEN CORRECT "first_col" / "last_col" TO BE "first"/"last".
-THEN IN BEGINNING TERMINOLOGY NOTE AT EACH SECTION THAT "first"/"last" REFERS TO FIRST AND LAST COLUMNS OF THE BWT RECORDS.

-TODO: REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+TODO: AUGMENT Standard Algorithm SECTION TO NOT USE "last_to_first", THEN MAKE A "last_to_first" VERSION AT THE END.
+REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+REVIEW TERMINOLOGY NOTE AT THE BEGINNING OF EACH SECTION.
 THEN, FIX TEXT FOR CHECKPOINTED RANKS ALGORITHM AND FINAL CHECKPOINTED ALGORITHM.
 THEN FIX THE STORY FOR SNP.
 THEN CORRECT "first_col" / "last_col" TO BE "first"/"last".
-THEN IN BEGINNING TERMINOLOGY NOTE AT EACH SECTION THAT "first"/"last" REFERS TO FIRST AND LAST COLUMNS OF THE BWT RECORDS.

-TODO: REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+TODO: AUGMENT Standard Algorithm SECTION TO NOT USE "last_to_first", THEN MAKE A "last_to_first" VERSION AT THE END.
+REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+REVIEW TERMINOLOGY NOTE AT THE BEGINNING OF EACH SECTION.
 THEN, FIX TEXT FOR CHECKPOINTED RANKS ALGORITHM AND FINAL CHECKPOINTED ALGORITHM.
 THEN FIX THE STORY FOR SNP.
 THEN CORRECT "first_col" / "last_col" TO BE "first"/"last".
-THEN IN BEGINNING TERMINOLOGY NOTE AT EACH SECTION THAT "first"/"last" REFERS TO FIRST AND LAST COLUMNS OF THE BWT RECORDS.

-TODO: REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+TODO: AUGMENT Standard Algorithm SECTION TO NOT USE "last_to_first", THEN MAKE A "last_to_first" VERSION AT THE END.
+REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+REVIEW TERMINOLOGY NOTE AT THE BEGINNING OF EACH SECTION.
 THEN, FIX TEXT FOR CHECKPOINTED RANKS ALGORITHM AND FINAL CHECKPOINTED ALGORITHM.
 THEN FIX THE STORY FOR SNP.
 THEN CORRECT "first_col" / "last_col" TO BE "first"/"last".
-THEN IN BEGINNING TERMINOLOGY NOTE AT EACH SECTION THAT "first"/"last" REFERS TO FIRST AND LAST COLUMNS OF THE BWT RECORDS.

-TODO: REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+TODO: AUGMENT Standard Algorithm SECTION TO NOT USE "last_to_first", THEN MAKE A "last_to_first" VERSION AT THE END.
+REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+REVIEW TERMINOLOGY NOTE AT THE BEGINNING OF EACH SECTION.
 THEN, FIX TEXT FOR CHECKPOINTED RANKS ALGORITHM AND FINAL CHECKPOINTED ALGORITHM.
 THEN FIX THE STORY FOR SNP.
 THEN CORRECT "first_col" / "last_col" TO BE "first"/"last".
-THEN IN BEGINNING TERMINOLOGY NOTE AT EACH SECTION THAT "first"/"last" REFERS TO FIRST AND LAST COLUMNS OF THE BWT RECORDS.

-TODO: REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+TODO: AUGMENT Standard Algorithm SECTION TO NOT USE "last_to_first", THEN MAKE A "last_to_first" VERSION AT THE END.
+REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+REVIEW TERMINOLOGY NOTE AT THE BEGINNING OF EACH SECTION.
 THEN, FIX TEXT FOR CHECKPOINTED RANKS ALGORITHM AND FINAL CHECKPOINTED ALGORITHM.
 THEN FIX THE STORY FOR SNP.
 THEN CORRECT "first_col" / "last_col" TO BE "first"/"last".

-THEN IN BEGINNING TERMINOLOGY NOTE AT EACH SECTION THAT "first"/"last" REFERS TO FIRST AND LAST COLUMNS OF THE BWT RECORDS.
+TODO: AUGMENT Standard Algorithm SECTION TO NOT USE "last_to_first", THEN MAKE A "last_to_first" VERSION AT THE END.
+REVIEW NEW FIXED BACKSWEEP TESTING ALGORITHM SECTION.
+REVIEW TERMINOLOGY NOTE AT THE BEGINNING OF EACH SECTION.
+THEN, FIX TEXT FOR CHECKPOINTED RANKS ALGORITHM AND FINAL CHECKPOINTED ALGORITHM.
+THEN FIX THE STORY FOR SNP.
+THEN CORRECT "first_col" / "last_col" TO BE "first"/"last".

 ```{output}
 ch9_code/src/sequence_search/BurrowsWheelerTransform_Ranks.py